2023 Best Value Child Development & Family Studies Bachelor's Degree Schools in California

 Top 10 Best Human Development & Family Studies Bachelor's Degree Schools

-Our 2023 rankings named California State University - East Bay the best value school in California for human development and family studies students working on their bachelor’s degree.
-Located in the large suburb of Hayward, Cal State East Bay is a public college with a fairly large student population.
+Our analysis found California State University - East Bay to be the best value school for human development and family studies students who want to pursue a bachelor’s degree in California.
+Located in the large suburb of Hayward, Cal State East Bay is a public college with a large student population.

-The average tuition and fees for an in-state undergraduate at Cal State East Bay are $6,995 a year.
+Cal State East Bay undergraduate students pay an average of $6,995 in in-state tuition and fees each year.
 Human Development majors at Cal State East Bay take out an average of $17,558 in student loans while working on their Bachelor's Degree.

 Full Human Development & Family Studies at California State University - East Bay Report